User0k/webtales.dev/public/posts/has-is-pseudo-classes/index.md

 ## Negation with :has()

 Another useful thing is to use the negation of having a certain selector.
-Let\`s take the previous example and select the `span` in the card whose button is NOT disabled (does `not have` a `disabled` attribute), colorize it, and add quotes around it:
+Let's take the previous example and select the `span` in the card whose button is NOT disabled (does `not have` a `disabled` attribute), colorize it, and add quotes around it:

 ```css
 .card:not(:has(button[disabled])) span {